teamup-development-group/teamup/README.md

 For more information see [`lib/taskLists.js`](https://github.com/arunoda/meteor-up/blob/mupx/lib/taskLists/linux.js).

+#### Using a custom docker image

+The default docker image (MeteorD) can be overridden by setting `dockerImage` in the settings.json file.
+This image should be based off of meteord to ensure compatibility.

 #### Multiple Deployment Targets

 You can use an array to deploy to multiple servers at once.